mxagar/tool_guides/langchain/02_udemy_langchain/README.md

 Additionally, we'll need to set up OpenAI and HuggingFace accounts:

 - Get the access tokens from both and save them in `.env`: `OPENAI_API_KEY, HUGGINGFACEHUB_API_TOKEN`
-- Set a payment method in the OpenAI account; and make sure what the pricing is!
+- Set a payment method in the OpenAI account and fill in the balance if we choose the pay-as-you-go option; and make sure what the pricing of our queries is!

 If everything is setup correctly, we'll need to load the API keys from `.env`: